What is chlamydia?

 - Painful periods.

-- Pain or burning when passing urine.
+- Pain or a burning sensation when you pee (dysuria).

 Diagnosis and Tests